-- Publish Date: Enter the date you plan to publish the content.
+- Publish Date: Record the date you plan to publish your content.
 Tip: You can use color-coding to indicate when content has been published.
-Additionally, you can add a second column to record 1) the date your content needs to be written by, and 2) the date your content is scheduled to publish on your site.
+Additionally, you can add a second column to record 1) the date your content needs to be created by, and 2) the date your content is scheduled to publish on your site or blog.

-- Writer: Who will write or create your content.
+- Author: Who will write or create this content.
 (See Step 10 below)

-- Type: Record the type of content you will be creating for this item.
+- Format: Record the type of content you will be creating for this item.
 (See Step 9 below)

-- Category: If you are publishing to your blog, record the blog post category you will publish this item under.
+- Category: If you are publishing to your blog, enter the blog post category you will publish this item under.

-- Offer: What is this particular content item designed to help you sell or promote?
+- CTA: What is this specific item of content designed to sell or promote?
 Enter your offer or call-to-action here.

-- Headline: Enter your blog post or article headline, title of your article, etc.
+- Headline: Enter your article headline, article title, etc.

-- Description: Enter a brief description or purpose of the content in this column.
+- Description: Enter a brief description or purpose of your content.

-- Kwd: The main keyword targeted by your content.
+- Kwd: The main keyword phrase targeted by your content.

-- URL: After publishing the item, record its URL here.
+- URL: Once you have published the item, record its URL here.
 This will make it easier to find the content URL when promoting your content (e.g. on social media, emails, etc)

-- Short URL: Add a shortened version of the content’s destination URL for promoting on Twitter, or tracking your campaigns.
+- Short URL: You can also add a shortened version of the content’s destination URL for promoting on Twitter, or tracking your campaigns.

-You don’t need all of the above columns.
-You can keep it simple by creating a basic spreadsheet with just these essential columns:
+You don’t need to have all of the above columns.
+You can keep things really simple by creating a basic spreadsheet containing only these essential columns:

 - Publish Date